edomt/edomt.github.io/_posts/2019-3-22-Five-Books-Interviews.md

 title: My science & tech interviews on Five Books
 ---

-Since early 2018, I've been very lucky to be part of the editorial team at [Five Books](https://www.fivebooks.com).
+Since 2018, I've had the pleasure to be part of the editorial team at [Five Books](https://www.fivebooks.com).
 Here are a few links to my science and tech-related interviews:

 * [The best books on Effective Altruism, recommended by Will MacAskill](https://fivebooks.com/best-books/effective-altruism-will-macaskill/)
 * [The best books on Data Science, recommended by Roger D. Peng](https://fivebooks.com/best-books/data-science-roger-peng/)